GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Nekroktonai.md

 **Unarmed Attacks**;

- • Smack: The skeleton may use a limb or random object against a foe within 1 foot.
+ • Smack: It may use a limb or random object against a foe within 2 feet.
 This is a melee bare attack.

+ • Scratch: It may use a limb to inflict a melee cutting attack with disadvantage against a foe within 1 foot.

+ • Sharp Bones: While brawling with a foe, the limbs of a nekroktonai may inflict cutting, piercing, or dagger attacks instead.

+ • Bite: It may bite a foe within 1 foot to inflict a biting attack.

 ---------------------